DuckyBlender/duck_transcriber/README.md

 * The bot is built using the `teloxide` crate for interacting with the Telegram API.
 * The transcription is done using the `reqwest` crate to send a request to the Groq Whisper API.
 * The bot is deployed as a serverless function using AWS Lambda.
-* The code is written in Rust and uses the `lambda_http` crate to handle HTTP requests.

 **Environment Variables**
 -------------------------